freedoom1984/WSConnect/README.md

 Library general information
 =========
-DebugLevel 1 / 2 / 3 allow the log execution in the XCode Console.
+DebugLevel 1 / 2 / 3 allows the log execution in the XCode Console.
 Specify your DebugLevel in the project Prefix file.
-WSConnect library don't support ARC ( automatic reference counting )
+WSConnect library don't support ARC.